-New Federal healthcare industry payment models based on the April 27th, release of a proposed rule propose MIPS, MACRA, and APM methodologies for calculating healthcare reimbursement.
-There are 962 pages in a document that proposes once in a generation changes in how healthcare providers are compensated.
-The Meaningful Use program is eight years old and the Medicare payment system is 25 years old.
+New Federal healthcare industry payment models, based on the April 27th release of a proposed rule, present MIPS, MACRA, and APM methods for calculating healthcare reimbursement.
+The document proposes once in a generation changes in how healthcare providers are paid.
+The Meaningful Use program is eight years old while the Medicare payment system is 25 years old.
 What follows is a summary of the proposed rule as of May 2016.

 CMS Proposed Rule-making on MIPS and MACRA

-- MIPS would consolidate components of three existing programs, the Physician Quality Reporting System (PQRS), the Physician Value- based Payment Modifier (VM), and the Medicare Electronic Health Record (EHR) Incentive Program for Eligible Professionals (EPs),
+- MIPS would combine parts of three existing programs: the Physician Quality Reporting System (PQRS), the Physician Value- based Payment Modifier (VM), and the Medicare Electronic Health Record (EHR) Incentive Program for Eligible Professionals (EPs).

 - It would continue the focus on quality, resource use, and use of certified EHR technology (CEHRT) in a cohesive program.
 As a result, it leads to an avoidance of excess.

-- Additionally, this proposed rule would put in place incentives for participation in certain alternative payment models (APMs) and includes proposed criteria for use by the Physician-Focused Payment Model Technical Advisory Committee (PTAC) in making comments and recommendations on physician-focused payment models.”
-(See https://s3.amazonaws.com/public-inspection.federalregister.gov/2016-10032.pdf)
+- Additionally, this proposed rule would put in place incentives for participation in alternative payment models (APMs).
+Furthermore, it includes proposed criteria for use by the Physician-Focused Payment Model Technical Advisory Committee (PTAC) in making comments and recommendations on physician-focused payment models.
+(See HHS)

 The Quality Payment Program and HHS Goals

-The Secretary announced new goals including 30% of payments based on alternate payment models by end of 2016.
-By 2018 the goal is to have 50% of payment tied to value based models by 2018.
+The Secretary announced new goals which include 30% of payments based on alternate payment models by end of 2016.
+Additionally, the goal is to have 50% of payment tied to value based models by 2018.

 MIPS – Fresh Start for Value Based Care

 The goal is to measure E.H.R. usage under care coordination.
 The entry ticket to MIPS is that providers are a Meaningful User of Electronic Health Records.